-With above settings, all the requests with “HTTP” will be redirected to “HTTPS.”
+With the above settings, all the requests with “HTTP” will be redirected to “HTTPS.”

 - Try to access your website, and you should see it’s accessible over HTTPS.

-Cloudflare solution is probably one of the easiest one in FREE.
+Cloudflare solution is probably one of the easiest ones.

-If you don’t want to use Cloudflare for some reason, you can leverage Google Cloud load balancer (LB) which allow you to terminate SSL handshake.
+If you don’t want to use Cloudflare for some reason, you can leverage Google Cloud load balancer (LB), which allows you to terminate SSL handshake.